StevenBlack/vocab/readme.md

 ### insouciance
 Indifference, but with a subtle twist of devil-maycare.
-An apathetic person may be simply indifferent to what's going on; a person who intentionally acts as if she doesn't care in order to look cool or invulnerable is showing insouciance.

 ### intense
 Existing in an extreme degree.
-"The excitement was intense."
 Having or showing a characteristic in extreme degree.
 Marked by or expressive of great zeal, energy, determination, or concentration.
 Exhibiting strong feeling or earnestness of purpose.
 Deeply felt.

 ### intents and purposes
-Usually used in the phrase "for all intents and purposes," it means under usual circumstances or during normal conditions: For all intents and purposes, a seat belt increases the safety of the driver.
-Not intensive purposes, a common mistake.
+Under usual circumstances or during normal conditions.

 ### interdict
 To forbid or sternly prohibit.
-It's best used with official pronouncements.
-A key word in the war against drugs, usually accomplished by the Coast Guard.

 ### interjacent
-In between, unlike adjacent, which means next to.
-Most often used in mathematical discussions, but can be applied in everyday speech, as in: "They took a hotel room that was interjacent to the rooms of their friends so they could intercede if a fight broke out."
+In between.

 ### internecine
-Since the word is almost always used in conjunction with "warfare," it has come to be misunderstood to mean "nuclear."
-In fact, it means "mutually destructive."
-A divorce can be internecine, so can squabbling among divisions of a company.
+Mutually destructive.
+Destructive to both sides in a conflict.
+Also relating to conflict within a group.

 ### intestate
 Dying without a will.
-In many states, this costs your heirs lots of money.
-For some reason, many Americans believe that creating a will somehow encourages an early visit from the Grim Reaper.

 ### intort
-Kind of like contort, but neater.
-When you twist or curl something around a fixed point, you intort it.
-Pretzels could be described this way, complicated logic probably not.
+Twisting or curling something around a fixed point.

 ### intractable